happyuc-project/webu.py/docs/providers.rst

 requests and return the response.
 This is normally done by submitting the request to an HTTP or IPC socket based server.

-If you are already happily connected to your Ethereum node, then you can skip the rest of the Providers section.
+If you are already happily connected to your HappyUC node, then you can skip the rest of the Providers section.

 Automatic vs Manual Providers
 -----------------------------

-The ``Webu`` object will look for the Ethereum node in a few standard locations if no providers are specified.
+The ``Webu`` object will look for the HappyUC node in a few standard locations if no providers are specified.
 Auto-detection happens when you initialize like so: